photo by Joseph Pearson on Unsplash

 The best news so far in this post may be that frequent ejaculation can increase sperm production (it’s a demand/supply thing).
 However you manage it, try and ejaculate daily.

-The Fertility Code is the best-kept secret of women who want to take the guesswork out of conceiving, and give themselves every possible chance of getting pregnant quickly and naturally.
+The Fertility Code is the best-kept secret of women who want to take the guesswork out of conceiving, and give themselves every possible chance of getting, and staying, pregnant successfully.

-Bringing together evidence-based information, science-backed protocols and nurturing practices, this course is your one-stop-shop for getting your body, mind and soul prepared for conception.
+Bringing together a personalized & custom approach, evidence-based information, science-backed protocols, and nurturing practices, this course is for anyone who is struggling to get pregnant, or thinking about getting pregnant soon.
+The course is a one-stop-shop for getting your body, mind and soul prepared for conception.

 Sarah Jane Sandy is a certified nutrition therapist, and a fertility and women’s health expert.
 She has helped hundreds of women increase their fertility naturally and go on to have healthy full-term pregnancies.
-Learn more about her own fertility journey here.
-To send Sarah a message, complete her Contact Form.
+She has been working with women and couples trying to get pregnant for over 16 years and over 90% of the women who work with her get pregnant and have healthy babies.

 Curious about your fertility health?
 Take this simple quiz to find out what factors may be harming your fertility, and learn what you can do about it!